Srkuleo/fitness_app/README.md

 #### Priority

-- _Custom hooks for nav-bar, radiobuttons i signed in.
-Make handleSubmit event handler._
+- _Custom hooks for nav-bar, radiobuttons, changing form i signed in._
 - _Refactor radiobutton to be single slide per workout._
 - _Add alert before deleting w/o._
 - _Make start button a link component that leads to new page with workout details (radiobutton component)._